runicscribe/worldbuilding-docs/dae-machina/world/bestiary/fauna/concha.md

 # Concha

+Members of concha are supported by an external skeleton and generally have a simple nervous system.
+This phylum includes insects, along with large chitinous sea-creatures.

 # Morphologies

-## Leviathans
+## Carkata

-6 segments, each with a pair of limbs.
-Crustacean-like.
-Generally breath through gills and are amphibuous
+Members of the Carkata class have 6 or more body segments, each with a pair of limbs.
+They generally breathe through gills and are amphibuous.

-Includes a wide variety of creatures, such as living islands and shorecombers
+The class includes a wide variety of creatures, such as living islands and shorecombers.

 ### Cratcha

-2 - 4 clawed forelims, with the remaining limbs forming legs (thoough the last pair or two may be more fin-like) Generally ampphibuous scavengers.
+This order includes most crab-like creatures.
+Members have 2 - 4 clawed forelims, with the remaining limbs forming legs (thoough the last pair or two may be more fin-like)
+Generally ampphibuous scavengers.

 #### Sidecrawler
 A wide, flat crab whose body can grow up to two meters wide.
 Typically remains on the shoreline, scavenging food washed up by the waves.